Bukareszt/Documorpher/README.md

-# Documorpher AI 🤖
+# Documorpher

-Documorpher AI is an intelligent document transformation tool that leverages AI to extract, transform, and structure data across different document formats and modalities.
-Whether you need to convert DOCX to Excel while preserving context or extract key information from PDFs, DocuExtract AI ensures accurate and structured transformations.
+Documorpher is an intelligent document transformation tool that leverages AI to extract, transform, and structure data across different document formats and modalities.
+Whether you need to convert DOCX to Excel while preserving context or extract key information from PDFs, Documorpher ensures accurate and structured transformations.

 ## 🌟 Features
 - 📄 Support for DOCX, and Excel formats (other in progress)